 Written by Tasha McGhie

-Imagine a post-Covid-19 world where mobile testing stations are available to serve even the most vulnerable communities in the poorest countries and there exists a health response system that allows people all over the world to safely return to daily activities.
+Imagine a post-Covid-19 world where mobile testing stations are available to even the most vulnerable communities in the poorest countries.
+Imagine a coordinated, benevolent health response system that allows people in every part of the world to safely resume daily activities.
 That may sound like a distant utopia given the current suffering of millions of people, businesses, and the global economy.
-However, innovation abounds, and at P&G Purpose this utopian vision is quickly shaping into a reality—a reality that fits inside of a shipping container.
+However, innovation abounds, and at P&G Purpose, this utopian vision is quickly shaping into a reality—a reality that fits inside of a shipping container.
 P&G Purpose has partnered with Robert Barnstone, a Harvard-educated Sydney-based architect, to create purpose-built drive-through testing stations, and as of May 8, 2020, we kicked off our first successful soft launch in Sydney, Australia.

 Testing has long been a staple at the helm of public health officials’ rapid response to disease outbreaks.
 The MERS, SARS, and Ebola epidemics proved that contact-tracing in conjunction with widespread testing can drastically reduce the spread of these diseases.
 An article from NPR reported that “Public health leaders widely agree that communities need to ramp up their capacity to test, trace and isolate, in order to safely ease up on social distancing measures and allow people to get back to work.”
 With countries around the world in lockdown, strapped for cash, and reeling from slow and poorly prepared response efforts, testing orchestration and facilities need to be accessible, equitable, and safe.